-Many pet owners wonder if their guinea pigs feel love and affection towards them.
+Many pet owners wonder if their guinea pigs feel love and affection for them.

 While guinea pigs cannot communicate in the same way humans can, there are signs that suggest they do feel a range of emotions, including love.